gtcasl/cash/docs/index.md

 layout: default
 ---

-# What is Cash?
+# What's Cash?

 Cash is a C++ embedded domain specific library (EDSL) for hardware design and simulation.
 It uses template metaprogramming and macro-based reflection to extend the C++ language with hardware specific constructs.
-Cash enables developpers to describe and simulate their hardware modules from a single source program, leveraging the large C++ ecosystem.
+Cash enables developpers to describe and simulate their hardware designs in a single source program, leveraging the large ecosystem of C++ development tools and libraries.

 # Requirements